25 Guatemalan Slang Terms to Help You Sound Like a Local

 You’ll likely see appetizer-like boquitas advertised at restaurants or things like chips and nuts for sale at the small convenience stores.

-Mi mejor amiga es una canche.
-(My best friend is a blondie.)
+Mi mejor amiga es una canche. — María is Guatemalan.

 This is a slang term for a car.

-Compraré un nuevo charnel cuando termine la escuela.
-(I will buy a new car when I finish school.)
+Compraré un nuevo charnel cuando termine la escuela. — I’m going to buy a new car when I finish school.

 Chivas means all your things or “stuff.”

-Tengo que recoger mis chivas.
-(I need to clear up my stuff.)
+Tengo que recoger mis chivas. — I need to clean up my stuff.

 While we know that chicken buses are all over Guatemala and they’re often referred to as burras, you may also hear them be called camionetas.